 The following is an ever-evolving list of privately-owned / family-owned companies who produce organic foods AND are adamantly opposed to genetic engineering / GMO ingredients.
-These companies continue to operate independently, which enables them to uphold solid product integrity as well as freedom in educating about GMOs.
+These companies are our favorite brands to support… they continue to operate independently, which enables them to uphold solid product integrity as well as freedom in educating about GMOs.

 Why Choose Family-Owned Organic Brands?

 The opposite side of this coin are organic brands owned by major food corporations.
 When an organic brand is controlled by a corporation, product quality can suffer, and worse, your dollars spent on these “corporate organics” trickle back upstream to the parent corporation—most of whom don’t think GMOs are a problem and/or worse, donated money to prevent GMO labeling.